 A reasonable length of time for alimony payments is typically half the length of the marriage if the marriage lasted longer than ten years.
 Regardless of the agreement, it is important to note that alimony payments will not last a lifetime, and must have an end date.
 Any modification of alimony agreements must demonstrate that the receiving spouse is making an effort to become self-sustainable (e.g. through the efforts of searching for a new job).
 Additionally, if the receiving spouse begins to acquire increased monthly income, the alimony payments should be decreased.

 Free Legal Consultation With Orange County Alimony Attorneys

-If you are in the middle of an alimony dispute, do not hesitate to contact the experienced Boyd Law family and divorce lawyers in Orange County.
-Our team of attorneys understand that support payments are never easy things to agree upon during a divorce, and are here to ensure the process is as stress-free as possible.
-We can assist you in working with your former spouse to agree upon terms which preserve your rights and your finances.
-Contact or stop by our Orange County office today for your initial free consultation.
+If you are in the middle of an alimony dispute, do not hesitate to contact the experienced family law attorneys of Boyd Law OC.
+Our law offices team of family law and divorce attorneys understand that support payments are never easy things to agree upon during a divorce case, and our legal team is here to ensure the process is as stress-free as possible.
+Our law firm is here to assist you in working with your former spouse on agreeable terms which preserve your rights and your finances.
+Contact or stop or call us at (949) 753-1028 by our office today to consult with our Orange County divorce attorneys for your initial free consultation.